 It’s 2014 (almost 2015) and running a blog just when you feel like it will not get you far.
 At least not when you want to reach an audience.
-Less than an article a week and you can stop right away – actually you should plan releasing at least 3 per week.
+Less than an article a week and you can stop right away – actually, you should plan to release at least 3 per week.
 Can you come up with enough content?

 So, How Do You Get The Ideas?

 Having the time is only one part of the job for me though.
 What I really need is ideas: What will I write about today?
 What are my readers interested in?
 What am I currently interested in?
 Do I know enough about the topic to write a complete article?

 Before you read on - we have various resources that show you exactly how to use social networks to gain massive traffic and leads.
 For instance, check out the following:FREE Step-by-Step Twitter Marketing Guide

 FREE Pinterest Marketing Ebook